From BR Bullpen

 Biographical Information

-The patriarch of one of baseball's most successful families, Ray Boone played 13 seasons in the majors, twice being named to the All-Star team.
-A versatile infielder who played a lot of third base, shortstop and first base, he also had power and on-base ability, finishing in the top ten in the league in OPS+ four times.
+A star in his own right, the patriarch of one of baseball's most successful families, Ray Boone played 13 seasons in the majors, twice being named to the All-Star team.
+A versatile infielder who played a lot of third base, shortstop and first base, he also had power and on-base ability, finishing in the top ten in the league in OPS+ four times, yet he was always overshadowed by other star-studded teammates.

 Originally a catcher, Boone was signed by the Cleveland Indians in 1942 and made his minor league debut that summer.
 After missing 1943 through 1945 while serving in the military, he came back to baseball in 1946 and was converted to shortstop the next summer.
 He was called up to the majors in 1948 to replace injured Indians shortstop Lou Boudreau and soon took over the starting role.
 Boone hit grand slams for both the 1953 Indians and 1953 Tigers against the Browns; the next player to hit grand slams against the same opponent for two different teams would be Mike Piazza in 1998.